-One of our directors, Randy Livingston, is the Vice President for Business Affairs and Chief Financial Officer of Stanford University.
-In 2011, Stanford purchased an instrument and other products and services totaling approximately \$747,000.
-Our Board of Directors has reviewed and discussed this related party transaction and has determined that it is not a bar to Mr. Livingston's independent director status.
+Randy Livingston, is the Vice President for Business Affairs and Chief Financial Officer of Stanford University.
+Lucy Shapiro, PhD, is the Director of the Beckman Center for Molecular and Genetic Medicine at Stanford University's School of Medicine.
+Additionally, Brook Byers is on the Board of Trustees of Stanford University.
+In 2012, Stanford purchased an instrument and other products and services from us totaling approximately \$816,000.
+Our Board of Directors has reviewed and discussed this related party transaction and has determined that it is not a bar to any of our directors' independence.